dangerworm/Fractals/README.md

 fairly regularly if only to show people what fractals actually are.
 This is probably one of my earlier C# projects but is easily one of the most gratifying.

+# Getting Started
+Load the solution (Fractals.sln) and ignore the project that doesn't load.
+Start the application, then:
+- double click on the Mandelbrot graph to update the Julia graph
+- click and drag on either graph to zoom in
+- click 'Reset' to go back to the start.

+Images can be generated if you wish to make a background or a high-definition image for a print.
+However, just be aware that changing any settings during image generation will mess up the contents of the output file.

 # Technology
 Simple WinForms and C#, nothing more.
 I want to extend it to 3D at some point (hence the loaded but broken project in the solution) but haven't had time to